 Social Security Disability Insurance (SSDI) benefits are important because they are based specifically on work history and disability.
 These benefits are designed for those people who have paid into payroll taxes over a number of years and are now seriously disabled.

 A sufficient work history makes applicants for SSDI “insured.”
 Partial disability benefits are also available to a disabled individual’s spouse and dependent children.

 The SSDI program converts your earnings into work credits to determine your number of work credits.
 Older applicants will have to show more work credits to qualify.
 The SSA assesses both the recentness of an applicant’s work history and the duration of that work history.

-The Social Security Administration (SSA) determines a claimant ‘disabled’ if that claimant cannot generally perform previous work or new work.
-The SSA can find an applicant disabled, whether or not the impairment is physical or otherwise.
+The Social Security Administration (SSA) will deem a claimant ‘disabled’ if that claimant cannot generally perform previous work or new work.
+The SSA can deem an applicant to be disabled, whether or not the impairment is physical or otherwise.

-To be found disabled, an applicant must be age 18 or older with a physical or mental impairment that:
+To be deemed disabled, an applicant must be age 18 or older with a physical or mental impairment that:

 These important criteria are the general guidelines for impairments.
 The SSA will look into particular cases more carefully, depending upon the impairment(s).
 If individuals are unsure about a given impairment, these applicants should consult a seasoned social security attorney.